abridged/collabland-dev/help-docs/wallets/disconnect-your-wallet.md

 :::

-If you wish to disconnect your wallet from all current communities, you can do so by following a few simple steps:

 <div class="text--center">
   <img  src={img1} alt="Wallet Disconnect" />
 </div>

+## Disconnecting on Discord
-1. Log into a Discord server where you would like to disconnect your wallet from.
+1. Log into a Discord server where you want to disconnect your wallet from.
-2. Click the “Let’s Go!” button in your server's `#collabland-join` channel.
+2. In the server's `#collabland-join` channel, click the "Let's Go!" button.
-3. Click through the bot prompts to the connect.collab.land website.
+3. Follow the prompts to the connect.collab.land website.
+If you already have a connected wallet, click "Add a New Wallet."
-4. Select a wallet to disconnect.
+4. Select "My Connected Wallets" at the top right and choose the wallet to disconnect.
-5. Click the "Disconnect" button that is now available.
+5. Click "Disconnect" and confirm.
-6. Confirm that you want to disconnect your wallet.
-7. Your wallet is now disconnected from _all_ communities.
-You will lose all roles and access associated with that wallet.
+6. Your wallet is now disconnected from _all_ communities.

 :::caution

-**_Disconnecting your wallet will result in the loss of all roles associated with that wallet for all communities_** because it disconnects from _all_ communities.
-The wallet will disconnect from _every_ community you used it in and you will lose _all_ roles and access associated with that wallet.
+**_Disconnecting your wallet will result in the loss of all roles associated with that wallet across all communities_**

 :::

+## Disconnecting on Telegram
+1. Use a token-gated Telegram group link to open a DM with the @collablandbot.
+[Example link to a test group.](https://telegram.me/collablandbot?start=VFBDI1RFTCNDT01NIy0xMDAxOTA1Mzk1NDA4)
+2. Click “Add a New Wallet” and select “Connect Wallet.”
+3. Click "My Connected Wallets" (top right) and choose the wallet to disconnect.
+4. Click "Disconnect" and confirm.
+5. Your wallet is now disconnected from _all_ communities.
+You will lose access to all groups associated with that wallet.